ITRS-Group/cordial/tools/geneos/docs/commands/geneos_command.md

 ## geneos command

-Show command line and environment for launching instances
+Show command line and environment for instances

 ### Synopsis

-Show for each of the matching instance the command line that would be used to run it as well as any environment variables.
+Show the command line and environment variables for matching instances.

 ```